Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/About.md

 Nobody has all the answers to Open Scholarship.
 There are lots of things that are and will need to change in the future - the key to successfully embracing Open Scholarship is cultural change and our Community will help us with that.

+We have adapted the concept of the "Eight Pillars" of Open Scholarship defined by the [EU](https://ec.europa.eu/research/openscience/index.cfm?pg=open-science-policy-platform):

+1. Open Publishing
+2. Open Infrastructure
+3. FAIR Data & Software
+4. Research Integrity
+5. Rewards & Incentives
+6. Responsible Metrics
+7. Open Education
+8. Engaging the Public

 Anyone in and around Galway who is interested to learn more about Open Scholarship is welcome to [**join us**]({{ site.baseurl }}/join/) !
 We also aim to connect with like-minded initiatives in Ireland and beyond!